 - Do not use liquid food coloring.
 You need a lot of liquid coloring to get a decent color pay off.
 This liquid will thin out your frosting and make it much too runny.
 Instead, use gel food coloring.
 You only need a couple drops to color the frosting.
 Here is the brand I use.

 - Mixing in the food coloring is additional friction that slightly heats up the frosting.
 This makes it a bit softer, so chill the frosting before use.
 If you’ve separated it into small dishes, only chill for 15-20 minutes.
-If you’re coloring an entire bowl of cream cheese frosting with just one color, chill the bowl for 30-45 minutes.
+If you’re coloring an entire bowl of frosting with just one color, chill the bowl for 30-45 minutes.